-New year, new you—new home.
-If you're making resolutions to improve your relationships, career, and overall wellness, it should start with an organized space where you can be the best version of yourself—more efficient, more organized, and healthier.
+We all strive to be better.
+If you're setting goals to improve your relationships, career, and overall wellness, it should start with an organized space where you can be the best version of yourself—more efficient, more organized, and healthier.
 After all, how can you constructively improve when your closet is overflowing, your entryway console is stacked with mail, your kitchen sink is filled with dishes, and your pantry is packed with expired items?
 How can you have a good night's sleep when your bedroom is piled with clutter?

 Just like a clear inbox can make you feel more efficient, a well-organized home can boost your productivity levels.
-To help you start the year on the right foot, we tapped de-cluttering and organization expert Julia Pinsky of Pinsky Project.
+To help you start on the right foot, we tapped de-cluttering and organization expert Julia Pinsky of Pinsky Project.
 Ahead, glean a few of her best general tips for getting your home in tip-top shape.
-Then, find out how professional organizer Shira Gill to give us practical tips to organize every room in the house.
-Best of all, you can tackle it all in one weekend—no need to wait for spring cleaning.
+Then, find out how professional organizer Shira Gill to give us decluttering tips to organize every room in the house.
+Best of all, you can tackle it all in one weekend—no need to wait for spring-cleaning.
 Don't wait any longer to tackle your clutter—start with a clean slate with these decluttering tips.